Patient Safety

 • Reduce ADEs due to high risk medications

-• Promote antibiotic stewardship in nursing centers to reduce HAIs
+• Promote antibiotic stewardship to reduce HAIs

 Latest News